Business LoansSmall Business Lender Reviews

 High late payment and insufficient fund fees

-American Express is best known for its suite of personal and business credit cards, but it also offers business lines of credit with reasonably competitive interest rates.
+American Express is best known for its suite of personal and business credit cards, but it also offers business lines of credit with low starting rates and no prepayment penalties.
+While you don’t have to be an existing American Express Business Card customer to qualify, if you do have an Amex account, you may be pre-approved for a line of credit.

 Who is American Express best for?